 Take care of your boots and your boots will take care of you.

-September 2020 – Complimentary boot cleaning, polishing and conditioning service is now available at all Australian Boot Company locations, for Blundstone and R.M.
+January 2021 – Complimentary boot cleaning, polishing and conditioning service is available at our Gastown and Kitsilano Australian Boot Company locations, for Blundstone and R.M.
 Williams customers.
 This service is now a drop off service with a 72-hour turnaround to allow adequate time for us to take care of your boots.

 Please limit boots to 3 pairs per customer at a time.

 This service will resume at our Queen West and Yonge Street locations when Provincial restrictions allow.